neondatabase/website/content/guides/document-store.md

 );
 ```

-You can then load rows from the `documents` collection by id.
-For example, you can load the "Neon and JSONB" row using the following.
+You can then load rows from the `documents` collection by `id`.
+For example, you can load the "Neon and JSONB" row using the following query.

 ```sql
 SELECT * FROM documents WHERE id = 1